ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 Note that use of the "add_host" module above creates a temporary, in-memory group.
 This means that a play in the same playbook can then manage machines in the 'new_instances' group, if so desired.
 Any sort of arbitrary configuration is possible at this point.

+For more information about Google Cloud, please visit the `Google Cloud website <https://cloud.google.com>`